Early modern warfare: 15th century

-A man by the name of Konstantin Mihalovic was captured by the Turks in 1455 and would eventually write a memoir about his time with the Ottoman Empire Janissary units.
+A man by the name of Konstantin Mihailović was captured by the Turks in 1455 and would eventually write a memoir about his time with the Ottoman Empire's Janissary units.
 His account would be considered flawed because of the translations from Serbian to Czech and Polish.
 There is no original text from his memoir and only translations are left to work from, and those have far fetched ideas of what the Janissaries were doing during the time.
 He was recaptured in 1463 by Hungarian troops and eventually wrote the memoir after he became a Christian again.
 His memoir is an important piece of history, but scholars and historians have widely debated the authentic nature of his stories and doubt the consistency of his tales.

 The Ottoman Empire was one of the first states to put gunpowder weapons into widespread use.
 The famous Janissary corps of the Ottoman army began using matchlock muskets as early as the 1440s.
 The army of Mehmed the Conqueror, which conquered Constantinople in 1453, included both artillery and foot soldiers armed with gunpowder weapons.
 The Ottomans brought to the siege sixty-nine guns in fifteen separate batteries and trained them at the walls of the city.
 The barrage of Ottoman cannon fire lasted forty days, and they are estimated to have fired 19,320 times.